gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 .. image:: images/cad-tutorial/custom-pulley-template/sketch-to-copy.png
    :alt: The sketch to copy

-- The 15° equation is done by typing =360/"n" into the text box.
+- The 15\ |deg| equation is done by typing =360/"n" into the text box.
 - Note that 5mm dimension at the top describes arc length, which is done in Solidworks by first selecting the two points and the connecting arc.
 - The two big circles are tangent to the two smaller circles, but the two smaller circles are not tangent to each other.